Episodes

 "I think it's a story few people have told before.
 And it's really about, what does a defender of human rights look like?"

 Iris Mwanza is here to talk about her novel, THE LION'S DEN (Canongate Books).
-Iris's novel is about a human rights lawyer, Grace Zulu, whose client Willbess ‘Bessy’ Mulenga, dark who has been arrested for offences ‘against nature.
-It launches Grace, and Iris, into the dark underbelly of the legal system.
+Iris's novel is about a human rights lawyer, Grace Zulu, whose client Willbess ‘Bessy’ Mulenga, has been arrested for offences ‘against nature.
+It launches Grace, and Iris, into the underbelly of the legal system.

 Iris is deputy director of the Gender Equality Division of the Bill & Melinda Gates Foundation, she leads strategy and investment for the Women in Leadership portfolio, and she has previously worked as a corporate lawyer in both Zambia and the US.